takeshape/takeshape-starter-shopify-gatsby/README.md

    $ npm run setup
    ```

 3. In your new TakeShape project, connect to your Shopify account.
-(Note: You will need access to the TakeShape Mesh beta in order to connect services.
-[Contact us](mailto:contact@takeshape.io) to request access.)

    - Click on the project name in the upper left > Services > Connect Service.
    - Provide the URL of your Shopify store, then click save.
 You'll be taken through an OAuth flow to authorize the TakeShape app with your Shopify account.